 The two filters that I use for creative purposes are polarizers and neutral density filters.
 Polarizing filters reduce or eliminate glare in both small and large areas of photographs.
 You'll get more saturated colors in your nature photos by using a polarizing filter.

+Compare the two images below.
 A polarizing filter was used on the photo on the right.
 It eliminated almost all of the reflections of the sky on the surface of the pond water and allowed us to see the details in the pond water.
+Here's the complete post on Canon circular polarizing filters.

-MACRO PHOTOGRAPHY Macro lens filters were very popular for doing close-up photography back in the days of film photography.
+5. MACRO PHOTOGRAPHY.
+Macro lens filters were very popular for doing close-up photography back in the days of film photography.
 Technology improvements in lens design has made the need for screw-on close up filters less desirable.

 A filter, by definition is an optical device that "filters" some of the light from passing through it.